danTian71/sydney_innovation_challenge/README.md

 ## Test Code Usage

-Please contact us separately for the weights and training code (dtia4818@uni.sydney.edu.au).
-The testing script requires the weights, but otherwise can be run if the dependencies are installed and the SampleSubmission.csv file is in the same directory.
-The weights were not uplaoded due to their size.
+The weights can be found at https://drive.google.com/drive/folders/1jfbeZTejgcIwyweGI8R6O4TXJZLs2cOf?usp=sharing.
+The testing script requires the weights in the same directory, but otherwise can be run if the dependencies are installed and the SampleSubmission.csv file is in the same directory.
+The weights were not uploaded on to github due to their size.

 Run it through the command: python3 DRIVER.py path/to/test/images/ output_name.csv